By getting out of the office and doing a physical activity you can reset your mindset and your thinking

 And it was just what we needed when we returned to the office the following day, we all felt revamped and ready to dive in, and I want you to do the same with your team.

 Now, that most of the country is warming up, try having your morning huddle outside, or take your whole team to a picnic lunch in the park.
 By simply resetting your location, it breaks up your routine and jump starts your brain.
 Plus, getting some fresh air and vitamin D is beneficial too.

-Have an office spring cleaning day at the office and clear out some of the clutter that has built up over the last year.
+Have a spring cleaning day at the office and clear out some of the clutter that has built up over the last year.
 When you clear out the physical clutter in your life, it also de-clutters your brain as well.
 Helping you breathe easier and think more clearly.